softwaregravy/tickwork/README.md

 require './config/environment'
 ```

-under the `require 'clockwork'` declaration.
+under the `require 'tickwork'` declaration.

+Then, somewhere else in your app, you need to regularly call `Tickwork.run`.

 Use with queueing
 -----------------